lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Message Size Examples

 Examples of EDHOC message sizes are shown in {{fig-sizes}}, using different kinds of authentication keys and COSE header parameters for identification: static Diffie-Hellman keys or signature keys, either in CBOR Web Token (CWT) / CWT Claims Set (CCS) {{RFC8392}} identified by a key identifier using 'kid' {{RFC9052}}, or in X.509 certificates identified by a hash value using 'x5t' {{RFC9360}}.
-As a comparison, in the case of RPK authentication, the EDHOC message size when transferred in CoAP can be less than 1/7 of the DTLS 1.3 handshake {{RFC9147}} with ECDHE and connection ID, see Section 2 of {{I-D.ietf-lwig-security-protocol-comparison}}.
+As a comparison, in the case of RPK authentication, the EDHOC message size when transferred in CoAP can be less than 1/7 of the DTLS 1.3 handshake {{RFC9147}} with ECDHE and connection ID, see {{Section 2 of I-D.ietf-iotops-security-protocol-comparison}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 ----------------------------------------------------------